Coppergate: Architecture

 The back of the church of All Saints, Pavement, lies on the north side of the street, followed by a row of shops with their main entrances on High Ousegate.
-Numbers 3–7 was built in two stages in the 1900s, and late-20th century was occupied by Habitat.
+Numbers 3–7 was built in two stages in the 1900s, and in the late-20th century was occupied by Habitat.
 On the south side, Galtres Chambers and the 16th-century Three Tuns pub are both listed buildings, as are two structures with 15th-century origins: 26 Coppergate, and 28–32 Coppergate.